Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 In general, these ballpark figures for 2024 can give you a sense of the costs to expect:

-Keep in mind, not every facility accepts Medicaid.
+Keep in mind that not every facility accepts Medicaid.
 Make sure to find out if this is an option you can use.
-If your loved one isn’t eligible for Medicaid, you may explore other ways of paying for memory care.
+If your loved one isn’t eligible for Medicaid, you may explore other ways to pay for memory care.
 These include:

 How to Find Memory Care Near Me